Repair & Service

 Common reasons vacuums stop cleaning well

-- Brush not spinning (belt/roller issues)
+- Brush not spinning because of belt or roller issues

-- Overheating or auto-shutoff (airflow restrictions)
+- Overheating or auto-shutoff from airflow restrictions

-- No power (cord, switch, internal connections)
+- No power from cord, switch, or internal connection issues

 Fastest path to help